About XCEL Energy Inc.

-Minneapolis, Minnesota-based Xcel Energy serves a number of US states.
-It's Northern States Power Minnesota serves 2 million customers in North and South Dakota and in Minnesota.
-Northern States Power Wisconsin delivers energy to about 400,000 customers in Wisconsin and Michigan.
-Public Service Company of Colorado provides energy to 2.9 million customers throughout the state, while Southwestern Public Service Company serves nearly 400,000 in New Mexico and Texas.
+Minneapolis, Minnesota-based Xcel Energy serves eight mid-western and western states, including portions of Colorado, Michigan, Minnesota, New Mexico, North Dakota, South Dakota, Texas and Wisconsin.
+Its Northern States Power Minnesota serves customers in North and South Dakota and in Minnesota.
+Northern States Power Wisconsin delivers energy to customers in Wisconsin and Michigan.
+Public Service Company of Colorado provides energy to customers throughout the state, while Southwestern Public Service Company serves in New Mexico and Texas.

 Sales and Marketing

 Xcel Energy's major commercial and industrial electric sales are to customers in the petroleum, coal, and food products industries.
 The company also serves small commercial and industrial customers.
-Commercial and industrial customers account for nearly half of the company's total revenue.
+Commercial and industrial customers account for more than 30% of the company's total revenue.

-Residential customers account for a third of Xcel's revenue.
+Residential customers account for about 60% of Xcel's revenue.

 As is true with electric service companies, Xcel Energy's revenue has remained essentially unchanged over the past five years.

-Net income in 2018 rose to $1.2 billion, up $113 million from the previous year.
-While operating expenses were higher in 2018, the company paid less in income taxes than it did in the previous period, which resulted in the modest bottom line increase.
+Net income in 2019 rose to $1.4 billion, up $111 million from the previous year.
+While operating expenses were lower in 2019, the company paid less in income taxes than it did in the previous period, which resulted in the modest bottom line increase.

-Cash at the end of the year was $147 million, up $64 million from the previous period.
-Operating activities provided $3.1 billion, investing activities (mostly capital expenditures) used $3.9 billion, and financing activities provided $928 million, largely through issuance of additional debt.
+Cash at the end of the year was $248 million, up $101 million from the previous period.
+Operating activities provided $3.3 billion, investing activities (mostly capital expenditures) used $4.3 billion, and financing activities provided $1.2 billion, largely through issuance of additional debt.